nixer89/rippled/Builds/linux/README.md

 ### (Optional) Dependencies for Building Source Documentation

-Source code documentation is not required for running/debugging rippled.
+Source code documentation is not required for running/debugging xrpld.
 That said, the documentation contains some helpful information about specific components of the application.
 For more information on how to install and run the necessary components, see [this document](../../docs/README.md)

 ## Build

-### Clone the rippled repository
+### Clone the xrpld repository

 From a shell:

 ```
 git clone git@github.com:xrplf/xrpld.git
-cd rippled
+cd xrpld
 ```

 For a stable release, choose the `master` branch or one of the tagged releases